 We work hard to get funding assistance to help young people to take part in our youth development voyages and encourage sponsorship for students.
-We recommend you contact your nearest Lions Club, Rotary Club or Freemasons in your local community.
+We are able to offer a payment plan with weekly or fortnightly payments of as little as $20.
+We also recommend you contact your nearest Lions Club, Rotary Club or Freemasons in your local community.
 The Fletcher Building Employee Educational Fund also offers their employees’ dependants funding for voyages (please apply direct).
-Thanks to the generous support of donations received, business sponsors, community groups such as Lions, Zonta and funding organisations such as Lotteries and Gaming Trusts we also have grants available and are able to reduce the cost of the voyages from $995 per child to between $200-$500 and in some instances at no fee, although a koha is expected.
+Thanks to the generous support of donations received, business sponsors, community groups such as Lions, Zonta and funding organisations such as Lotteries and Gaming Trusts we also have grants available and are able to reduce the cost of the voyages from $1,450 per child to between $200-$500 and in some instances at no fee, although a koha is expected.

 If you wish to apply for a grant or sponsorship from the R. Tucker Thompson, please download the Grant Application form.